An Official Website of the Commonwealth of Kentucky

 Please refer to this Cemetery Disaster Planning guide published by the Chicora Foundation, a nonprofit heritage preservation organization.

-to help you through the process of cemetery documentation, the Kentucky Heritage Council has a form for Recording Historic Graves and Cemeteries, and the Kentucky Historical Society has a Kentucky Cemetery Census Survey Form for submitting cemeteries and burial sites to the state database.
+To help you through the process of cemetery documentation, the Kentucky Heritage Council has a form for Recording Historic Graves and Cemeteries

 The Kentucky Heritage Council's Site Protection Program recommends the use of remote sensing.
 This is a non-ground-disturbing technique that can provide very specific information on numbers and locations of graves.